soroushesnaashari/soroushesnaashari.github.io/_posts/2024-11-12-my-first-step-in-machine-learning:-lessons-and-surprises.md

 ---
 layout: post
-title:  "My First Steps in Machine Learning: Lessons and Surprises"
+title:  "How Was My First Steps in Machine Learning: Lessons and Surprises"
 date:   2024-11-12 01:03:29 +0200
 categories: MachineLearning
 comments: false
 ---
 As someone with a background in industrial engineering, I had always been attracted by solving complex problems and searching for the way to enhance the efficiency of systems.
-When I, for the first time, started exploring machine learning, I knew it was a powerful tool with enormous potential, though at that time, I did not realize fully how it would expand my perspective.
+When I, about a year ago for the first time, started exploring machine learning, I knew it was a powerful tool with enormous potential, though at that time, I did not realize fully how it would expand my perspective.
 It has been an exciting journey, challenging, and full of unexpected lessons.
 In this post, I’ll share a bit about what I’ve learned and some surprises that came along the way.

 <!--more-->